YasirE1k/C-Codes/README.md

 # Beginner-C-programming-Codes
 I will write C codes that I made.
-I will upload 200 basic projects too.
+I will upload 250 projects too.